Francesco149/weebp/README.md

 # mpv
-mpv is the ideal candidate to play video files or stream videos to your your desktop when combined with weebp. it's an extremely powerful player that combined with youtube-dl can stream videos and livestreams from almost any url as well as conventional video files.
+mpv is the ideal candidate to play video files or stream videos to your desktop when combined with weebp. it's an extremely powerful player that combined with youtube-dl can stream videos and livestreams from almost any url as well as conventional video files.